json-api/json-api/extensions/index.md

 **An extension system is currently under development,** and you can view the latest work [here](https://github.com/json-api/json-api/tree/profile-extensions).
-There is no official support for extensions in the base JSON API specification.
+There is no official support for extensions in the base JSON:API specification.

 ## <a href="#prior-extensions" id="prior-extensions" class="headerlink"></a> Prior Extensions

-JSON API previously offered experimental support for a different extension negotiation system than the one now being discussed, and it provided a number of extensions for use with that old negotiation system.
+JSON:API previously offered experimental support for a different extension negotiation system than the one now being discussed, and it provided a number of extensions for use with that old negotiation system.
 However, this system was always experimental and has now been deprecated.